 Who wants to live in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment?
-Absolutely, no one!
+No one!

-But what to do if you have a big basement or live in an area with annoyingly high humidity levels?
-If mildew, mold, dust mites, and the unhealthy environment are bothering you, this is the perfect time for you to buy a large capacity dehumidifier.
+But what to do if you have a big basement or live in an area with high humidity?
+If mildew, mold, dust mites, and an unhealthy environment are bothering you, this is the perfect time for you to buy a large-capacity dehumidifier.

 And the Kenmore KM70 Dehumidifier can be a good choice to dehumidify basements and large spaces with its 70-pint capacity.

 The Kenmore KM70 is a sleek and handsome dehumidifier.
-It draws less power and quieter than other 70-pint dehumidifier brands.
+It draws less power and is quieter than other 70-pint dehumidifier brands.
 It boasts a lot of features, with some that are unique to Kenmore.
-However, unlike any other things, Kenmore KM70 also has its negative side.
-Compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.

 Kenmore KM70 Performance

-In terms of energy efficiency, the Kenmore KM70 is a good performer with the Energy Star label but not that great when combined with other factors.
-Measuring for its power draw, the KM70 dehumidifier draws 590 watts at 50 percent relative humidity.
+Regarding energy efficiency, the Kenmore KM70 is a good performer with the Energy Star label but not that great when combined with other factors.
+Measuring its power draw, the KM70 dehumidifier draws 590 watts at 50 percent relative humidity.